jordanhalase/chatter/README.md

 ### A branching dialogue system for C++ games.

 Chatter is a static library and a collection of tools that gives an easy way to create branching dialogue tree systems for games.
-It relies on nothing but the C++ standard library itself.

 ### Editor basics